sumitborhade/paint/README.md

 </ol>

 ## Program Execution
-1. Unzip the code and put in a code directory "{Code_Dir}"
+Unzip the code and put in a code directory "{Code_Dir}"
-2. Import the project in Eclipse or any other IDE

 ### Program Execution via IDE:
+1. Import the project in Eclipse or any other IDE
-1. Program's execution point is `com.cs.paint.MainClass.java`
+2. Program's execution point is `com.cs.paint.MainClass.java`
-2. Integration test location is `com.cs.paint.orchestrator.ProcessOrchestratorTest` (Inputs to this test case it currently same as that of inputs mentioned in the problem statement and can be modified for testing purpose)
+3. Integration test location is `com.cs.paint.orchestrator.ProcessOrchestratorTest` (Inputs to this test case it currently same as that of inputs mentioned in the problem statement and can be modified for testing purpose)

 ### Program Execution via Command prompt using Maven
 1. Go to the {Code_Dir} and execute `mvn clean install` to build the code, execute the test case and create a jar file